 I don’t remember exactly when I first realized I was regularly heading into and back out of situations when a substantially lower tire pressure greatly improved either traction or comfort (or both).
 I assume that newsflash hit me during one of those excursions where I ended up deflating and then reinflating my tires at least three times in one day.
 I figured that, in general, being able to easily deflate and reinflate my tires was a useful and time saving option so decided to get the tools to make that as easy and seamless as possible.
 As a start I figured we would need a way to quickly deflate the tires to a desired PSI range and ideally do it without me having to stand by each tire, one at a time during the process.
 We chose a set of Coyote Auto Tire Deflators and they have worked great and we still use them regularly.
 The other side of the equation is airing back up.

 At first I used my existing Slime brand compressor, an earlier version of this (do not buy this) and worth every penny of that $18.
-It struggled to inflate one of our (at the time) 31″ tires without overheating and took a about 10 minutes per tire.
+It struggled to inflate one of our (at the time) 31″ tires without overheating and took about 10 minutes per tire.
 Granted, it is made for inflating a “normal” street tire on a passenger car during those rare occasions when you get a flat and not for twelve or more inflations in a day.
 I trickled it down to my sister for her more standard travels and she has thankfully never yet had to use it.
 I replaced that with “better” 12 volt compressor, the MV50 from Q Industries.
 I cannot even find it anymore at Amazon under that name but this is exactly what it looked like at at the same price: GSPSCN Portable 12V Air Compressor.
 (Also do not buy this) When the first attribute on Amazon says, and I quote, “PROFESSIONAL FAST INFLATORING” then heed that as an indicator that actual Professionals do not use this.
 Actually I am sure it means Made and Marketed by Chinese Nationals who do not speak English natively but still.
 Yes, this was one small step “better” than the Slime POS but that translates to “can fill up two tires of my older, smaller size before overheating and still takes 20 minutes to do that.”
 With a pressure gauge that was at least 10 PSI off and connectors that rusted and/or simply broke if you looked at them sideways this lasted all of two trips before I consigned it to the garbage heap of history.

 So…what did I replace this with you may ask.
 Well, I decided that two strikes was enough (this isn’t baseball) and that the time had come to make an actual investment in a quality piece of gear.
 I had heard good things about VIAIR stuff but saw, at most, 3 CFM (Cubic Feet a Minute) and that was at zero PSI and it went down from there the higher the pressure in the tire was.
 I decided I was going to get the fastest portable compressor available and so ended up with the ARB Twin High Performance Portable Compressor.

-To get the air into the tires we purchased at the same time the ARB Digital Tire Pressure Gauge.
+To get the air into the tires we purchased at the same time the ARB Digital Tire Pressure Gauge. although the compressor did come with a simple, no gauge inflator.

 The online price of the compressor looks to be about $200 more than when we bought it a few years ago so it is probably a good idea to do a whole lot of research before purchasing if you are in the market as this was (and still is) a spendy investment.